Skatterbrainz/cmhealth/README.md

 ```

 ### Run all tests (default options when running on the CM site server)

+NOTE: By default, running Test-CmHealth will return results to the console (pipeline).
+It is recommended
+that you capture the output in a variable to make it easier to inspect the results.

-(Note: default site code is assumed to be "P01", or use -SiteCode to override)
+NOTE: The default site code is assumed to be "P01".
+Use the -SiteCode parameter to specify a different site code.

 ```powershell
 $result = Test-CmHealth